fedragon/cuttlefish/README.md

 # fish-switchenv

 Switch environment according to current working directory.
 Inspired by [direnv](https://direnv.net/) but implemented solely for [fish shell](https://fishshell.com) and not limited to environment variables.
-Created in order to refresh/expand my fish scripting.
+Pet project created in order to improve my fish scripting skills.

 ## Features

+Enable user to perform the following according to current working directory:
+- set global variables
-- load ssh identities according to current working directory
+- add ssh identities to ssh agent
-- append elements to user paths according to current working directory
+- append elements to user paths

 ## Functions

 Here is a list of the provided functions, which can be mixed & matched according to your needs.

-### `switchenv_load_ssh_identities`
+### `switchenv_add_ssh_identities`

 Adds the provided identity/ies to the ssh agent and stores it/them in the `$switchenv_ssh_identities` universal variable.